 17. Orlando Tree Trek Adventure Park

 In Kissimmee, just past the attractions area, Orlando Tree Trek Adventure Park offers a ropes course and zip lining for adults and kids.
 The courses get more challenging as you progress.

 Walt Disney World is more than theme parks.
 There are fantastic recreational options woven throughout the 47 square miles encompassing the Most Magical Place on Earth.
 Cruise the waterway between Epcot and Disney’s Hollywood Studios, known as Crescent Lake.
 Or enjoy the tranquility of Bay Lake before heading to the famed Seven Seas Lagoon near the Magic Kingdom.
-There are three boat types available for rent including the cute little two passenger Sea Racers or a group-friendly pontoon boat.
+Currently the only boat types available for rent are pontoon boats.

 19. Disney’s Oak Trail FootGolf Course

 Leave it to Walt Disney World to take an existing golf course and change it up ingeniously.
 The Oak Trail 9-hole golf course now offers an 18-hole FootGolf course.
 Just like it sounds, FootGolf takes the precision of golf and combines it with soccer.
 This new activity is growing in popularity worldwide and is perfect for a double date.